Killala Rd, Apollo Bay, 1977

-With an appreciation for the aesthetics and science of natural phenomena, I’m an Apollo Bay resident who took up photography in 1976.
-I’ve been exhibiting and selling work in Melbourne, Geelong and the Otways region since 2011; and since 2023, have been showing on weekends at The Creek Gallery (Freshwater Creek, VIC 3233)
+I’m an Apollo Bay resident who took up photography in 1976.
+Since 2011 I’ve been exhibiting and selling work in Melbourne, Geelong and the Otways region; and since 2023, have been showing on weekends at The Creek Gallery (Freshwater Creek, VIC 3233)

 Sliced Light series -